Zoom In Disparities in Healthcare LLM Q&A: Experiments and Results

 \subsection{Comparison of Wikipedia Pages}

 We examine the amount of information presented in Wikipedia articles across languages.
 To this extent, we compare number of sections, paragraphs, facts and external links that the articles cited.

 As articles are typically organized into sections that aid navigation and reflect the logical structure of the content, we use the number of sections as a simple, language-agnostic proxy.
 Accordingly, we measure and compare section counts across languages.
-We use Beautiful Soup~\footnote{\url{https://beautiful-soup-4.readthedocs.io}} to parse each article’s HTML.
-Next, we count the paragraphs and facts obtained through InfoGap, as described in Section~\ref{sect:fact_alignment}, with the results summarized in Table~\ref{stats:ds}.
+We use Beautiful Soup to parse each article’s HTML.\footnote{\url{https://beautiful-soup-4.readthedocs.io/en/latest/}} Next, we count the paragraphs and facts obtained through InfoGap, as described in Section~\ref{sect:fact_alignment}, with the results summarized in Table~\ref{stats:ds}.
 Lastly, we analyze the references cited by Wikipedia editors to examine how reference preferences vary across languages.
 References serve as important indicators of information diversity and reliability.
 We restrict our analysis to entries with articles in all target languages.
 We begin by comparing the number of references per article across languages and then compare the sources cited by each edition.
-Additionally, we extract the sources of the external links by using \texttt{tldextract}~\footnote{\url{https://github.com/john-kurkowski/tldextract}}.
+Additionally, we extract the sources of the external links by using \texttt{tldextract}.\footnote{\url{https://github.com/john-kurkowski/tldextract}}

-As shown in Table~\ref{tab:wiki_analysis}, English Wikipedia contains significantly more information than other languages (paired t-test~\cite{ross2017paired}).
-It has the most paragraphs and extracted facts, many without counterparts elsewhere.
-Chinese Wikipedia shows the fewest English-aligned facts, likely because English Wikipedia benefits from a broader, more global editor base.
+Amount of information (sections, paragraphs, facts and links) in EN Wiki pages, according to paired t-test result~\cite{ross2017paired}, is statistically more than their pages in other languages \changemarker{(in Table~\ref{tab:wiki_analysis})}.
+EN edition contains the most paragraphs, followed by DE and IT.
+It also yields substantially more extracted facts than other editions, and many EN facts lack counterparts in other languages.
+Among all editions, ZH Wikipedia has the fewest facts aligned with EN.
+A plausible explanation for this discrepancy is that the EN edition draws on a broader, more globally distributed editor base than other language editions.

 Across languages, domains associated with the National Institutes of Health and the Centers for Disease Control and Prevention are common.
 Other high-frequency domains are news outlets, scholarly journals, and file archives.
-Distinctively, the German edition also cites national sources (e.g., \texttt{rki.de}, \texttt{aerzteblatt.de}).
+Distinctively, the DE edition also cites national sources (e.g. rki.de, aerzteblatt.de).
 In summary, citation coverage and practices vary substantially across language editions, reflecting differences in local information ecosystems and editorial norms.